Parallelizing Contextual Bandits: Parallelizing Linear Bandits

 which are used to construct a confidence ellipsoid in parameter space where $\lambda$ is a regularization parameter.
 The best parameter in this set of plausible parameters---which allows the estimation of a maximum hypothetical reward---is used to optimistically guide exploration in the feature space.
 We use the notation $\mathcal{F}_{t, p-1}$ to define the filtration of all events that have occurred up until and including the revelation of the context $\cX_{t,p}$.
 Despite the topical differences in these algorithms, there is a common thread which ties together their analyses in the parallel setting in our framework:\footnote{The choice of two in the upper bound here is arbitrary and can be replaced with any universal constant $c>1$ without changing our results up to constants.} \begin{samepage} \begin{condition} [Critical Covariance Inequality] An (estimated) covariance matrix $\V_{t,p} \in \cF_{t, p-1}$ is said to satisfy the \textit{critical covariance inequality} at round $t$ for processor $p$ if

-We refer to any round $t$ for which the aforementioned inequality does not hold for any $p \in \{ 2, \hdots, P \}$ as a \textit{doubling round}. \end{condition} \end{samepage} For the standard purely sequential setting of linear bandits (i.e., $P=1$), in each interaction round we select $\x_t$, gain the information $r_t$, update our model, and iterate.
+We refer to any round $t$ for which the aforementioned inequality does not hold for any $p \in \{ 2, \hdots, P \}$ as a \textit{doubling round}\footnote{Note that similar to \citet{gu2021batched} we could also introduce a more refined scheme to adaptively synchronize across rounds by replacing this inequality with an analogous one involving log-determinants if our goal was to minimize the number of policy switches.}. \end{condition} \end{samepage} For the standard purely sequential setting of linear bandits (i.e., $P=1$), in each interaction round we select $\x_t$, gain the information $r_t$, update our model, and iterate.
 In a parallel setting, on the other hand, we must jointly select $\x_{t,p}$ for all $p \in [P]$ \textit{before} seeing any additional rewards in round $t$. \cref{cond:critical_inequality} ensures that up a factor of two, there is no direction along which our estimate of the covariance changes too rapidly within a single round.
 If we imagine unrolling the parallel dimension $p$ sequentially across time (i.e., consider the lexigraphic ordering of pairs $(t,p)$), \cref{cond:critical_inequality} ensures the covariance estimate is quasi-static intra-round.
 The significance of this simple condition is that once we receive reward $r_{t,p}$ for $p \in [P]$ at the end of the round $t$, it is nearly as if we received the reward $r_{t,p}$ immediately after selecting $\x_{t,p}$.
 We later provide more intuition as how this factors into our analysis and what algorithms satisfy this property.